Real Lines on Random Cubic Surfaces: Introduction

 \begin{remark}As said in the beginning, our approach will be probabilistic and our answer will depend on the probability distribution we have chosen.
-It is important to mention that there exists also a certain signed count such that the number of lines on a (generic) real cubic surface does not depend on the cubic surface itself.
+It is important to mention that there exists also a certain signed count of lines on a (generic) real cubic surface that is independent of the surface itself.
 For this type of count, following classical work of Segre \cite{Segre} (later rediscovered and extended by Okonek and Teleman \cite{OkTel} and Kharlamov and Finashin \cite{finkh}), one can classify the lines lying on the cubic into elliptic and hyperbolic.
-This corresponds to give a sign to each line.
+This corresponds to giving a sign to each line.
 The number $e$ of elliptic lines plus the number $h$ of hyperbolic lines depend on the cubic, but their difference $h-e$ is always $3$.
-Following \cite{KassWickelgren}, one can further extend this type of signed count to a different field $\mathbb{K}$ (for instance the $p$-adic numbers $\mathbb{K}=\mathbb{Q}_p$).
+Following \cite{KassWickelgren}, one can further extend this type of signed count to a different field $\mathbb{K}$ (for instance the $p$--adic numbers $\mathbb{K}=\mathbb{Q}_p$).
 In this case a line is a closed point in the Grassmannian of lines in $\mathbb{P}_\mathbb{K}^3$.
-The sign, which is now called \emph{type}, takes value in the Grothendieck–Witt group GW($\mathbb{K}$) of non-degenerate bilinear forms and it depends on the field of definition of the line.
-With these accuracies we get a similar invariant count, see \cite[Theorem 2]{KassWickelgren}.
-An interesting question is: what happens over the $p$-adic numbers?
-In this direction, \cite[Theorem 2]{KassWickelgren} gives a way to perform a well defined enriched count but, in the spirit of the current paper, it makes sense to ask for the expected number of $\mathbb{Q}_p$-lines on a random $p$--adic cubic.
+The sign, which is now called \emph{type}, takes value in the Grothendieck–Witt group GW($\mathbb{K}$) of non--degenerate bilinear forms and it depends on the field of definition of the line.
+With these specifications we get a similar invariant count, see \cite[Theorem 2]{KassWickelgren}.
+An interesting question is: what happens over the $p$--adic numbers?
+In this direction, \cite[Theorem 2]{KassWickelgren} gives a way to perform a well defined enriched count but, in the spirit of the current paper, it makes sense to ask for the expected number of $\mathbb{Q}_p$--lines on a random $p$--adic cubic.
 This question has been studied by the first named author of this paper together with Lerario in \cite{manssour2020probabilistic} and the answer is $\tfrac{(p^3-1)(p^2+1)}{p^5-1}$. \end{remark}